MadBomber/ai_client/README.md

 First and foremost a big **THANK YOU** to [Kevin Sylvestre](https://ksylvest.com/) for his gem [OmniAI](https://github.com/ksylvest/omniai) upon which this effort depends.

-**This is a work in progress**  Its implemented as a class rather than the typical module for most gems.
-The `AiClient::Configuration` class is a little first draft-ish.
-I'm looking to bulk it up a lot.
-At this point I think some of the current tests are failing; but, over all `AiClien` is working.
+**This is a work in progress**  I could use your help extending its capability.

+AiClien` is working.
 I've used early versions of it in several projects.

+See the  [change log](CHANGELOG.md) for recent modifications.

 ## Summary